zapier/visual-builder/docs/_partners/faq.md

 Violations of the review process or guidelines can have your integration removed from Zapier, and you could be banned from submitting more in the future.

+## Add collaborators to your team

+Bring your team onboard by inviting other team members to your integration as collaborators.
+Collaborators can log into your Zapier dashboard and gain valuable insights into your integration—including what your customers are saying about it.
+They can view performance data, see feature requests and bugs, and access tools to embed Zapier integrations inside your UI to rack up user adoption.

 ---

 ## Contact Zapier